-1. Have gained knowledge in the historical critical issues of psychology and an appreciation of the theoretical nature of the discipline;
+1. apply the knowledge gained knowledge of the historical critical issues of psychology and have developed an appreciation of the theoretical nature of the discipline

-5. Be able to verbally present information in an interesting and comprehensible manner with appropriate interpretation and evaluation;
+5. verbally present information in an interesting and comprehensible manner with appropriate interpretation and evaluation

-6. Be able to present information in written format in an interesting and comprehensible manner with appropriate interpretation and evaluation.
+6. present information in written format in an interesting and comprehensible manner with appropriate interpretation and evaluation

 Topics will include behaviourism, cognitivism, reductionism and other main paradigms in the discipline of psychology.